GSU Wins Top Spot for Social Mobility

 Governors State University (GSU) is celebrating a top 2022 ranking in U. S. News and World Report magazine for social mobility, the capacity for individuals to move into higher socio-economic classes.

-Associate Vice President for Student Affairs and Dean of Students Corey Williams said the Social Mobility ranking increases graduates' earning potential and is a vital indicator to potential employers.
+Associate Vice President for Student Affairs and Dean of Students Corey Williams said the university's social mobility ranking increases graduates' earning potential and is a vital indicator to potential employers.